PrathameshDhande22/Java-Tutorial/content/Strategy Pattern.md

 It Defines a family of algorithms encapsulates each one, and makes them interchangeable.
 Strategy Lets the algorithms vary independently from clients that use it.

 ---
-## Real World Analogy
+## Real World Analogy - 1

-Consider you are creating the Duck Application in which there are many types of Duck which may quack, fly.
-The Simple Approach would be just create the base class Duck and the method like fly, quack and implement it to other types of Duck.
+Consider creating a Duck application with different types of ducks that can quack and fly.
+A simple approach would be to create a base class called `Duck` with methods like `fly` and `quack`, and then implement these methods in the specific types of ducks.

 ```mermaid
 ---